Algeria sends signal to jihadists with overwhelming force

 Algeria fought a bitter war of independence against France in the 1950s and an even bloodier civil war against Islamist insurgents in the 1990s that cost 200,000 lives.
 Its leadership is secretive, authoritarian and determined to preserve the state in the face of Islamist unrest.

-Oil and gas account for the bulk of Algeria’s export earnings and the funds enable the government to subsidize food and fuel prices and cushion the effect of unemployment, particularly among the young.
+Oil and gas account for the bulk of Algeria’s export earnings and the funds enable the government to subsidise food and fuel prices and cushion the effect of unemployment, particularly among the young.

 Hydrocarbon wealth enabled Algeria to dodge the upheavals of the Arab Spring and experts believe that any further Islamist attacks on its oil and gas industry will be met with force by a security establishment determined to maintain the status quo.